awchiu23/CryptoTools/README.md

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset.
 - Universe: USD, BTC, ETH

+## KrakenTrader
+- Execution tool for Kraken to trade BTC margined spot